inialum/inialum-error-notification-service/README.md

 OpenAPI Specification (OAS) is a standard, language-agnostic interface to RESTful APIs.
 This service uses OAS to describe its API and it is powered by [Zod OpenAPI Hono
 ](https://github.com/honojs/middleware/tree/main/packages/zod-openapi).
 The service hosts the OAS file on `/schema/v1` endpoint.

+### Swagger UI

+You can access the Swagger UI by visiting https://error-notification-api.inialum.org/docs/v1 .

 ### Tips

 - If you want to generate authentication token to request API of this service, you can use this command